My Shortlist

 Message from school leadership

-Thank you for your interest in TMS!
+Thank you for your interest in Lauremont!

 It is a pleasure to share with you some of the special features that give our school its unique identity and which inspire those of us who work here to give our very best to every child.
 Our students experience a warm and nurturing environment every single day when they walk through our doors.
 We are a community of caring and innovative educators and support staff, and students who continually amaze us with their artistic, academic, athletic, and linguistic prowess and their desire to grow and develop as responsible young citizens.

 We appreciate that a school is more than a collection of individuals.
 For us, a school is a place where lasting relationships are formed, where lifelong interests and aptitudes develop, and where character is refined and shaped by exposure to a wide range of beliefs, traditions and views of the world.
 Finding the right school for your children is one of the most important gifts you can bestow upon them.
-Our students develop strong attachments to TMS, both during their time with us and after they leave us.
+Our students develop strong attachments to Lauremont, both during their time with us and after they leave us.
 When our graduates venture off into the world, they do so equipped with the knowledge, resilience and sound ethical framework that comes from being known and cared for deeply as individuals.

 Indeed, the phrase I Am Known sums up in a few words our entire approach to educating children.
 From the youngest children in our Toddler program to our graduating classes in Grade 12, our students know the feeling of being supported and guided as unique individuals.

-As a leading Montessori school in Canada, we believe strongly in the world-class education that TMS teachers provide our 18 month-old to Grade 6 students.
+As a leading Montessori school in Canada, we believe strongly in the world-class education that Lauremont teachers provide our 18 month-old to Grade 6 students.
 Beginning in Grade 7, we offer the International Baccalaureate (IB) programme which culminates in the IB Diploma Program in Grades 11 and 12.
 The IB is globally recognized as a rigorous and holistic curriculum which provides an outstanding preparation for university studies.
 Our skilled and experienced IB teachers help our students to achieve their full potential, and our IB scores are well above the world average.

-During these very challenging times for all of us, TMS has continued to offer an outstanding education to our students.
+During these very challenging times for all of us, Lauremont has continued to offer an outstanding education to our students.
 As we open our doors for the new school year, we will continue to do everything possible to keep our students and staff safe and well, and to promote the values that have guided our school for the past 60 years.

 I invite you to contact our Enrolment Management team for much more information about our programs, people and facilities.
 Ask questions, explore our website, schedule a virtual visit and let us invite you to learn more about one of the leading independent schools in Ontario.